-The Committee reviewed the Commission's adopted policies relating to unincorporated islands and determined comprehensive revisions are needed.
-The Commission's existing policies relating to unincorporated islands are included in the adopted General Policy Determinations (Attachment Two), Section VII.
-The Commission's General Policy Determinations are insufficient with respect to defining islands and describing the streamlined annexation process.
-A key issue is that the term "island" is referenced - but not defined - in the Cortese-Knox-Hertzberg Act.
-The Committee has drafted a new Policy, included as Attachment One, that is intended to address these issues.
-If the new Policy is adopted at a future meeting, all existing sections in the Commission's General Policy Determinations relating to unincorporated islands will be concurrently repealed.
+The Committee reviewed the Commission's existing policies relating to islands and determined comprehensive revisions are needed.
+The Commission's existing policies relating to islands are included in the General Policy Determinations Section VII, Subsection A(2) and Section VII, Subsection B. These sections of the General Policy Determinations are inadequate with respect to clearly identifying which unincorporated areas are eligible for the streamlined island annexation process.
+A key issue is the term "island" is referenced, but not defined, in the Cortese-Knox-Hertzberg Act.